-Unless the context otherwise requires, in this prospectus, the "Company" refers to Vesper Healthcare Acquisition Corp. prior to the closing of the Business Combination and to the combined company and its subsidiaries following the Closing and "HydraFacial" refers to the business of LCP Edge Intermediate, Inc. and its subsidiaries prior to the Closing.
+Unless the context otherwise requires, in this Annual Report on Form 10-K, the "Company" refers to Vesper Healthcare Acquisition Corp. prior to the closing of the Business Combination and to the combined company and its subsidiaries following the Closing and "HydraFacial" refers to the business of LCP Edge Intermediate, Inc. and its subsidiaries prior to the Closing.
 References to "Vesper" refer to Vesper Healthcare Acquisition Corp. prior to the consummation of the Business Combination.